Skip to main content

 Our Work

 The existing playground poses many challenges for the students.
-The first being the lack of interest in most of the existing equipment.
-The majority of students only use the swing set over the monkey bars or slide.
+The first is the lack of interest in most of the existing equipment.
+The majority of students mostly use the swingset instead of the monkey bars or slide.
 In addition, the swing set is not up to the current standards of care.
-Aside from the equipment, the mulch surfacing of the playground poses drainage problems and usability problems.
-While the children are playing, they often lose their canes in the mulch after setting them down to play.
+The railings pose a challenge as many posts are loose and do not have an adequate bottom rail or curb for guidance.
+Aside from the equipment, the mulch surfacing of the playground poses drainage problems as well as usability issues.
+The children often lose their canes in the mulch after setting them down to play.
 To address the current issues we have redesigned the playground into play and learning zones.

 Our Team